 We hope that your visit will be enjoyable, informative and safe.
 Please help us by reading and complying with the guidance below.
 If you have any questions, please do not hesitate to ask a member of staff to assist.

-All visitors and contractors must sign in at Reception and be issued with a badge which must be worn prominently so that staff and students can see you are a visitor.
-Depending on the circumstances you may also be asked to show identification and your DBS certificate.
+All visitors and contractors must sign in and out at Reception and be issued with a badge which must be worn prominently so that staff and students can see you are a visitor.

 Visitors are prohibited from taking photographs whilst on the school site.

 Please ensure your mobile phone is switched off or on silent, is stored safely and is only used in the presence of a member of staff.

 Fire & Evacuation